benjycui/introrx-chinese-edition/introrx.md

 **You can see this working example at http://jsfiddle.net/staltz/8jFJH/48/**

 That piece of code is small but dense: it features management of multiple events with proper separation of concerns, and even caching of responses.
 The functional style made the code look more declarative than imperative: we are not giving a sequence of instructions to execute, we are just **telling what something is** by defining relationships between streams.
-For instance, with FRP we told the computer that _`suggestion1Stream` **is** the 'close 1' stream combined with one user from the latest response, besides being `null` when a refresh happens or program startup happened_.
+For instance, with Rx we told the computer that _`suggestion1Stream` **is** the 'close 1' stream combined with one user from the latest response, besides being `null` when a refresh happens or program startup happened_.

 Notice also the impressive absence of control flow elements such as `if`, `for`, `while`, and the typical callback-based control flow that you expect from a JavaScript application.
 You can even get rid of the `if` and `else` in the `subscribe()` above by using `filter()` if you want (I'll leave the implementation details to you as an exercise).
-In FRP, we have stream functions such as `map`, `filter`, `scan`, `merge`, `combineLatest`, `startWith`, and many more to control the flow of an event-driven program.
+In Rx, we have stream functions such as `map`, `filter`, `scan`, `merge`, `combineLatest`, `startWith`, and many more to control the flow of an event-driven program.
 This toolset of functions gives you more power in less code.

 ## What comes next